NorthEdWAD/web-hub/project-11/project-rubric.md

 **Total Points: 32**

-- **28–32 points (A):** Excellent — All requirements met with high quality; site is polished, interactive, and demonstrates strong understanding of HTML, CSS, and JavaScript.
+- **28–32 points (A):** Excellent — All requirements met; site is polished, interactive, and demonstrates true understanding of HTML, CSS, and JavaScript.
-- **24–27 points (B):** Proficient — All major requirements met; minor issues with responsiveness, interactivity, or code organization.
+- **24–27 points (B):** Proficient — All major requirements met; minor problems with responsiveness, interactivity, or code organization.
-- **20–23 points (C):** Developing — Most requirements attempted; noticeable gaps in functionality, responsiveness, or code quality; site is usable but has bugs.
+- **20–23 points (C):** Developing — Most requirements attempted; noticeable problems with how site behaves, responsiveness, or code quality; site is usable but has definite bugs.
-- **16–19 points (D):** Beginning — Significant gaps in requirements; multiple broken features or incomplete implementations; site barely functions.
+- **16–19 points (D):** Beginning — Limited number of requirements met; multiple broken features or incomplete work; site barely functions.
-- **Below 16 points (F):** Does not meet expectations — Missing major components or requirements; site does not function as intended.
+- **Below 16 points (F):** Site does not meet expectations — Missing major components or requirements; site does not function as described in project directions.

 ---

-## Key Reminders for Self-Assessment
+## Assessing Your Work

-Before submitting, ask yourself:
+Before submitting the final version of your project, ask yourself:

-- **Functionality:** Do all links work?
-Do all JavaScript interactions respond as expected?
+- **Function:** Do all links work?
+Does my JavaScript perform as expected?
 Does the slideshow/animation run smoothly?
 - **Responsiveness:** Does my site look good on my phone, tablet, and laptop?
-Are there any awkward gaps or overlapping elements?
+Are there any gaps in the content or overlapping elements?
 - **Code Quality:** Would someone else be able to understand my code?
-Are my variable names clear?
-Did I add comments for complex logic?
+Are my variable names short and descriptive?
+Did I sprinkle *meaningful* comments throughout my code that explain -- briefly -- what my code is doing or is used for?
-- **Completeness:** Are all files uploaded to GitHub?
-Did I include image files?
-Is my commit history visible?
+- **Completeness:** Did I upload all my project files to GitHub?
+Did I upload my image files?
+Is my commit history visible in my repo?
-- **Topic Appropriateness:** Is my topic suitable for a classroom setting?
-Is the content accurate and meaningful?
+- **Theme/Topic:** Is my topic classroom-friendly?
+Is the content accurate and professional?